AntonioMaita/npxcard/README.md

 ## Installation

-In the terminal type : npx cardtonio
+In the terminal, type : npx cardtonio